go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Why PIR is Still Not Feasible

-Although modern PIR schemes require surprisingly little communication and the protocol works well enough at smaller scales, the time needed to scan it grows proportionally as the database grows.
-For bigger databases, the process becomes prohibitively inefficient (fetching a database record grows only polylogarithmically with the number of records, `N`).
+Although modern PIR schemes require **little communication** and the protocol **works well enough at smaller scales**, the time needed to scan a database **grows proportionally** with the size of its size and can become **prohibitively inefficient** (fetching a database record grows only polylogarithmically with the number of records, `N`).

-After preprocessing the database, the server can answer a query in time sublinear in `N`.
-Thus, the current hard limit on the throughput of PIR schemes is the ratio between the database size and the server time to answer a query (the speed with which the PIR server can read the database from memory).
+However, **after preprocessing the database**, the server can **answer a query in time sublinear in `N`**.
+Thus, the current hard limit on the throughput of PIR schemes is the ratio between the database size and the server time to answer a query.

 <br>